AdobeDocs/experience-platform.en/help/query-service/advanced-statistics/overview.md

 ### Next Steps

 To learn how to perform sophisticated machine learning tasks with Data Distiller capabilities, read the [Feature Engineering](./feature-engineering.md) document.
 It outlines how to transform your data into features that are ready for modeling.
-Next, proceed to the [Models](./models.md)** document, which guides you through the process of creating, training, and managing machine learning models using the features you've engineered.
-Finally, explore the [Algorithms](./algorithms.md) document to understand the various machine learning methods available and how to implement them within your SQL workflows.
+Next, proceed to the [Models](./models.md) document, which guides you through the process of creating, training, and managing trusted models using the features you've engineered.
+Finally, explore the [Implement advanced statistical models document](./implement-models/implement-models.md) to learn about the various trusted models available and how to implement them within your SQL workflows.